idlesign/icalendar_light/README.rst

 * Requires Python 3.6+;
 * Uses ``namedtuple`` for event representation;
-* Features iterative event reading to minimize memory usage.
+* Features iterative event reading to be fast and minimize memory usage.

 API